krokedil/klarna-checkout-for-woocommerce/readme.txt

 == Changelog ==

+= 2019.04.02  	- version 1.9.0 =
+* Feature       - Added support for displaying shipping methods in KCO iframe.
+Activate/deactivate feature via settings.
+* Feature       - Added new Klarna Add-ons page.
+* Feature       - Added Klarna On-site Messaging & Klarna order management as available add-ons.
+* Tweak         - Use cart data in backup_order_creation if it exist.
+* Tweak         - Use data from Klarna order in backup_order_creation if cart is missing (instead of regular product price).
+* Tweak         - Send smart coupon to Klarna as gift_card (instead of discount).
+* Tweak         - Calculate cart_total and use that instead of cart session data in totals match validation.
+* Tweak         - Added class instead of inline CSS to select different payment method button wrapper.
+* Tweak         - Adds payment_complete() to fallback order creation to send mail to customer.
+* Tweak         - Re arranged plugin settings fields.
+* Tweak         - Changed customer type info in settings.
+* Tweak         - Added 10sec timeout to all requests.
+* Tweak         - Added cleaning to string added to JS (klarna_process_text).
+* Tweak         - Added WooCommerce version to user agent string.
+* Tweak         - Changed priority to 999 for woocommerce_locate_template hook to avoid conflicts with other plugins.
+* Tweak         - Redirect customer to cart page if KCO template file hasn't been loaded.
+* Tweak         - Improved handling of gift cards.
+* Tweak         - Use request_pre_get_order instead of get_order in set_recurring_token_for_order.
+* Fix           - Added support for Aelia multi currency plugin in validate and push (backup order creation) callbacks.
+* Fix           - Allways aknowledge the order in push cb if order exist in Woo.
+* Fix           - Improved error handling to avoid situations with displaying "Missing Klarnas order ID".
+* Fix           - Re added check on recurring shipping.
+* Fix           - Bug fix in shipping_valid in validation callback.

 = 2019.02.13  	- version 1.8.4 =
 * Tweak         - Added WC hooks woocommerce_checkout_create_order & woocommerce_checkout_update_order_meta in backup order creation.
 Better support for Sequential order numbers plugin (props @jonathan-dejong).
 * Tweak         - Added billing_state, billing_country, shipping_state & shipping_country to standard chekout fields to exclude from extra checkout fields control.